Anxiety Medications: Medication Types And Effects

 • Phobias

 A doctor can determine which type of anti-anxiety medication may work best with your physiology and the type of symptoms you experience.
 Therefore, giving your doctor a full medical history and current medication list can be essential.
-Certain anxiety medications might cause complications if you have other medical conditions you take medicine for.
+Certain anxiety medications might cause complications if you have other medical conditions for which you take medicine.

 When you talk to your doctor about deciding on an anxiety medicine for you, they may ask you if you have a history of: